armangrigoryan96/developer/README.md

-enter the directory "developer" and run the following commands
+Clone the it and enter the directory "developer" and run the following commands

 #### 1. $ npm install
 #### 2. $ cd ./client